thunder2005/franca-1/README.md

     }

 An interface is a not empty set of user-defined attributes, methods, broadcasts and interface-specific types.
-Each interfaces's definition consists of an *interface* keyword, followed by an FQN and a body block (*{ ... }*) of this interface.
+Each interface's definition consists of an *interface* keyword, followed by an FQN and a body block (*{ ... }*) of this interface.

 The body block consists of an optional version number (with major/minor scheme)